 Gingivitis disease is connected to periodontics.
 In other words, it is a condition that affects the gingiva (tissues surrounding the teeth).
 However, it is the least devastating.
 To illustrate, patients commonly detect it when bleeding occurs spontaneously during brushing or eating.
 Moreover, the other symptoms are general redness, swelling, and inflammation of the mucosal tissues.
 However, the gingival disease is typically painless.
 In fact, it is most commonly a result of plaque biofilm accumulation associated with poor or reduced oral hygiene.
 Therefore, dentists can reverse the symptoms and signs of gingivitis through increased plaque disruption and improved oral hygiene measures.
 Furthermore, If it is not treated, it can progress to periodontitis and other related diseases.
 And they are more detrimental to periodontal and general health.

-Indeed, a severe gum infection might lead to serious health complications such as tooth loss.
-Also, it is a serious infection that might destroy the bone that supports your teeth and damage the soft tissue if left untreated.
+In fact, a serious gum infection could cause serious health problems, like the loss of teeth.
+Also, if not treated, it is a serious infection that could destroy the bone that holds your teeth in place and hurt the soft tissue.

 As a matter of fact, many things can cause them.
 Plaque on the teeth is the most obvious one because it forms a bacterial biofilm on the tooth surface.
-Then a host-microbial interaction gets underway if it is not adequately removed from the tooth surface near the gums, a host-microbe interaction starts.
-So, there will be an imbalance between host and bacterial factors, changing from health to disease.
-Subsequently, other local and/or systemic factors can further progress the manifestation of periodontal disease, including age, socio-economic status, oral hygiene education, and diet, can make the symptoms of the periodontal disease worse.
+If it is not removed from the tooth surface near the gums, a host-microbe interaction starts.
+So, there will be an imbalance between the host and the bacteria, and health will turn into illness.
+After that, other local and/or systemic factors, such as age, socioeconomic status, oral hygiene education, and diet, can make the symptoms of the periodontal disease worse.
 Diabetes that is not under control or smoking can also be systemic issues.